Written by Nic Bartolotta

 Bursitis: Inflammation of the small fluid-filled sacs (bursae) that cushion the knee joint.
 Inflamed bursae cause acute pain & stiffness during practically every movement involving the knees, including walking, taking the stairs, and even sitting down.

 - Tendonitis: Knee tendonitis is one of the most common conditions in physically active individuals, where the tendons that attach muscles to bone become inflamed as a result of overuse or lack of muscle.
+This is why knee sleeves have become common in almost every kind of gym these days.
 In the knee, specifically, it can occur in both the patellar tendon or the hamstring tendons, causing chronic pain and stiffness.

 Both bursitis and tendonitis are caused by overuse.
 Muscles attach to tendons and generate the force required for movement.
 When a muscle becomes tight or weak, it increases strain on the tendon.
 This added stress results in acute inflammation and tears.
 Foam rolling helps improve tendonitis by alleviating this muscle tension.
 It also has pre-habilitative uses, preventing tendonitis before it occurs.